Gautam25Raj/mymoview/README.md

-# Personal Movie & TV Show Website using Syncloop API
+# Personal Movie & TV Show Website using Outerbase

 Welcome to the Personal Movie & TV Show Website!
 Discover, explore, and immerse yourself in the world of movies and TV shows with this interactive web application powered by the TMDB (The Movie Database) API.